andreclerigo/IoT_robot3wheels/README.md

 # A 3 phase project
 ## Video Feed
-In this phase you can follow the instructions that are inside the Video Feed directories
+Follow the instructions that are inside the Video Feed directories
-There I show different ways on how to connect an ESP32-Cam and get Video Feed to a local IP address
+In there I show the different ways on how to connect an ESP32-Cam and get Video Feed to a local IP address
 ## Remote Control
+Controlling the robot motors from the web, more info inside the remote control directory
 ## All together